 Fill out financial aid section

 Eastern Orthodox Committee on Scouting

-- Must be a member of the Eastern Orthodox Church and must have received the Alpha Omega Religious Award
+Be an active member of an Eastern Orthodox Church and must have received the Alpha Omega Religious Scout Award.

 Michael G. Hamaty Scholarship

 Candidate must be a graduating high school senior

 Must be a member of St. George Orthodox Parish in Roxbury, MA

 N.G.
 Beram Veterans Association Scholarship

 Applicant must be a child of the Arab American community

 Must be a graduating high school student, planning to attend college